 Part 1: Make Herbal-Infused Oil

 Solar Method: When making herbal-infused oils, we prefer the solar infusion method.
 Place dried botanicals into a dry and sterilized glass jar.
 Some herbalists coarsely crush or grind herbs first, while others finely chop herbs but leave the delicate flowers whole.
-Cover with organic Olive Oil (or other carrier oil of choice that is shelf stable), leaving at least 1-2” of oil above the herbs to allow room for the herbs to swell.
+Cover with organic Olive Oil (or other carrier oil of choice that is shelf stable) pre-mixed with vitamin E oil to prolong shelf-life (500 IUs for every 8 oz. carrier oil).
 Cap the jar tightly and place in a sunny, warm window.
 If desired, the jar can be covered with a bag or box so that the oil isn't exposed to direct sunlight.
 Shake the jar once or twice per day, or as often as you remember.
 If the herbs absorb the oil, then add more oil so that the herbs are always submerged.
-Allow to infuse for 2-6 weeks, or until the oil takes on the color and aroma of the herb within.
+Allow to infuse for 2-3 weeks, or until the oil takes on the color and aroma of the herb within.
 Once the oil is ready, strain using cheesecloth, and bottle into dry and sterilized amber glass bottles for storage.
-Make sure to squeeze as much oil as possible from the herbs so that you don't waste any precious oil!
+Make sure to squeeze as much oil as possible from the herbs so that you don't waste any precious liquid!
 Herbal oils will keep for about a year if stored properly in a cool, dark place.
-Vitamin E Oil may also be added to prolong the shelf-life.

 Quick Method: Another way to infuse oils, which is sometimes necessary when herbal oils need to be created in a pinch, is the quick method utilizing heat.
 Much care needs to be taken when creating herbal oils this way because you don't want to deep-fry your herbs!
-Place herbs in crock-pot, double boiler, or electric yogurt maker, and cover with organic Olive Oil (or other carrier oil of choice) leaving at least 1-2" of oil above the herbs.
+Place herbs in crock-pot, double boiler, or electric yogurt maker, and cover with organic Olive Oil (or other carrier oil of choice) pre-mixed with vitamin E oil to prolong shelf-life (500 IUs for each 8 oz. carrier oil).
 Gently heat the herbs over very low heat (between 100 to 140 degrees Fahrenheit) for 1-5 hours until the oil takes on the color and scent of the herb.
 Some herbalists recommend heating the oil 48-72 hours at a controlled temperature of 100 degrees Fahrenheit.
 Turn off heat and allow to cool.
 Once the oil is ready, strain using cheesecloth, and bottle into dry and sterilized amber glass bottles for storage.
 Store in a cool, dark place.
-As with the solar infusions, Vitamin E Oil may also be added to prolong the shelf-life.

 Part 2: Turn that Oil into Salve